Cbaharav/carmel-updates/docs/helita.rst

 ******
 helita
 ******
-Helita documentation can be found here:
+Helita documentation can be found here (this section is taken from this link):

 http://helita.readthedocs.io/en/latest/index.html

-This section is taken directly from the link above.

 Helita is a Python library for solar physics focused on interfacing with code and projects from the `Institute of Theoretical Astrophysics <http://astro.uio.no>`_ (ITA) at the `University of Oslo <https://www.uio.no>`_.
 The name comes from Helios + ITA.
 Currently, the library is a loose collection of different scripts and classes with varying degrees of portability and usefulness.

 Installation
 ============